AnnikaMLamb/Fertile-hybrids-could-aid-coral-adaptation/README.md

 > Data is avaiable in .csv format and code is written in R.

 # Data
-Repository contains six datasets with data on gametes, gamete fertilisation, and spawning behaviour of hybrid and purbred corals.
+Repository contains six datasets with data on gametes, gamete fertilisation, and spawning behaviour of hybrid and purebred corals.

 ## Egg count data
 >EggCountData_2020-2021.csv